jorgetovar/engineer-learning-notes/leadership/deep-work.md

 1-4 Hours of extreme concentration a day seems to be the limit.

 You need to shut down and rest
-Committing to a specific plan for a goal may therefore not only facilitate attainment of the goal but also free cognitive resources for other pursuits
+Committing to a specific plan for a goal may therefore not only facilitate the attainment of the goal but also free cognitive resources for other pursuits

 Regularly resting your brain improves the quality of your deep work